 It’s also probably important to mention that there is a limit to what you can give your dog.
 Many people keep all the food, leftovers, and human snacks to feed their pets as a way of showing affection.
 This is okay as a brief treat on a handful of occasions, but regular consumption of human food is not healthy for dogs.

 There is a reason that we buy dog food for our pets.
-They’re not necessarily meant to have the same quantity of fats and carbohydrates that we are, so it’s important to make sure that you ease up on giving them those extra pieces of cheese at dinnertime.
+They’re not necessarily meant to have the same amount of fats and carbohydrates as we are, so it’s important to ensure that you ease up on giving them those extra pieces of cheese at dinnertime.

 A more detailed list of bad human foods can be found in our Toxic food for dogs article.

-Final Thoughts on human food good for dogs
+Final Thoughts on safe human foods for dogs

-Remember that pets have a different constitution to the rest of the animal kingdom, and they are especially different from us, so it’s important to be vigilant and responsible.
+Remember that pets have a different constitution from the rest of the animal kingdom, and they are especially different from us, so it’s important to be vigilant and responsible.

-When in doubt, please consult with professional vets.
+When introducing a new food, if you doubt its safety for your dog, please consult with professional vets.
 That’s what they’re there for.